 Internal Revenue Service (IRS), Treasury.

-This document contains final regulations relating to the imposition of certain user fees on tax return preparers.
-The final regulations supersede and adopt the text of temporary regulations that reduced the user fee to apply for or renew a preparer tax identification number (PTIN) from $50 to $33.
-The final regulations affect individuals who apply for or renew a PTIN.
+This document contains proposed amendments to the regulations relating to the imposition of certain user fees on tax return preparers.
+The proposed regulations reduce the amount of the user fee to apply for or renew a preparer tax identification number (PTIN) and affect individuals who apply for or renew a PTIN.
 The Independent Offices Appropriations Act of 1952 authorizes the charging of user fees.